scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 </code>
 </pre>

-The routes file in our app has three routes; one for login, one for signup, and an index route.
+The routes file in our app has three routes: one for login, one for signup, and an index route.
 The index route is nested within an AppContainer, which we will use to make sure users are logged in before they can see the main page of our app.

-We're also nesting our MainPage inside a MainContainer component to provide data to our main page.
+We're also nesting our MainPage inside a MainContainer component to send data to our main page.
 Meteor provides a "[createContainer][create-container]" method to help us access reactive data sources within our rendered views.